triangle-man/code-club/03-codeclub.md

   2. `(` _function_ _expression_<sub>1</sub> _expression_<sub>2</sub>  ... `)`

 The value of the first kind of expression is itself.
-To evaluate the second kind of epression, Racket first evaluates all the sub-expressions, then applies the function to the values produced.
+To evaluate the second kind of ezpression, Racket first evaluates all the sub-expressions, then applies the function to the values produced.

 We also now know several kinds of value.
 A _value_ is either: